tymsoncyferki/WavFileAnalyzer/README.md

 - `project2`: "Cechy sygnału audio w dziedzinie częstotliwości" (gui)
 - `project3`: "Rozpoznawanie słów przy użyciu MFCC" (notebook)

+## App
+Install the requirements from `requirements.txt` file and start the app by running `python app.py` in console.

 ## Gui
 On starting page you can upload a `.wav` file: